doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Common optional attributes:

+- **property**: The PHPCR property name where this field is stored.
+  Defaults to the field name.
 - **assoc**: Specify that this attribute should be an associative array.
 The value should be a string which will be used by the PHPCR node.
 Set to an empty string to automatically use the name of the annotated variable appended by "Keys".